 - To vary, substitute walnuts to pine nuts, or add parsley and mint to the basil.

-- If you have many fresh basil leaves, you can dry them and use for future recipes.
+- Also, if you have many fresh basil leaves, you can dry them and use for future recipes.

 Prep time: 10 minutes Total time: 10 mins